upf-gti/performs/docs/InstructionsBML.md

 ---

-## Palm Orientation
+## Hand Orientation
-Roll of the wrist joint.
+Yaw, Pitch and Twist of the wrist joint.
 ``` jsonc
 {
     "type": "gesture",